stefanfreitag/s3_yum_repository/README.md

 });
 ```

-Allow the `list` operation on the bucket itself
+The second defines who is allowed to `list` the contents of the bucket

 ```javascript
 const bucketStatement: PolicyStatement = new PolicyStatement({